LAS-IT/openapply/README.md

 * test timeouts
 * write PUTS methods
 * write a recursive query to pull students by since date
+* add protection for bad keys - when not an array or not symbol
 * investigate slow response when returning large number of records
 * write a recursive query to pull students by since id (sort of already done)